The Musashi Bamboo Katana is proving to be quite a popular choice for the sword enthusiast on a budget.

 VIDEO: Test Cutting

 From light to relatively challenging targets, the Musashi Bamboo is put through its paces.
-Note I called it "$80" Katana as this was the price when it came out.
+Note I called it "$80" Katana as this was the price when it came out! (it has, of course, increased in cost in the years since and was seemingly underpriced at first release)

 The Musashi Bamboo really did surprise me - it actually cut targets all the way up to a tatami mat as good, if not BETTER than Katana two, three or even four times its price..!
 But ironically, it was hardened bamboo (which I know for a fact is not that hard to cut with a decent blade) that pushed it over the edge.